The Xindi: Reception

 "The Xindi" was first aired in the United States on UPN on September 10, 2003.
 According to Nielsen Media Research, it received a 2.6/5 percent share among adults.
 This means that it was seen by 2.6 percent of all households, and 5 percent of all of those watching television at the time of the broadcast.
 It was estimated that "The Xindi" was watched by 4.1 million viewers.
 The following episode, "Anomaly", received the same rating but the viewer number increased by 200,000.

 Robert Bianco reviewed "The Xindi" for USA Today, giving it two out of four stars.
 He said that while the Xindi storyline "does promise to provide more action and excitement", some of the alterations "smack[ed] of desperation".
 He called T'Pol "Seven of Vulcan", and said the main issue with the series was the "subpar" writing.
 In this episode, he felt that Tucker was written so poorly that Trineer seemed like he was overacting to compensate for it.

 Rob Owen of the Pittsburgh Post-Gazette described the new season as "less boring", he appreciated the faster pace than most episodes "but it does trip over itself", but criticized the incomprehensible aliens and ridiculous seduction scene between T'Pol and Trip.

-IGN, gave it one 1 of 5, and said it was "like watching a television episode made up of all the things from the 'Stuff We've Tried That Doesn't Work on Star Trek' list."
+IGN gave it one out of five, and said it was "like watching a television episode made up of all the things from the 'Stuff We've Tried That Doesn't Work on Star Trek' list."
 Criticism was directed at the introduction of the MACOs, which were described as Starship Troopers clones, and at the modification to the theme tune.
 The Xindi themselves were described as "bad Farscape knock offs", and the reviewer said that they set a poor tone for the rest of the season.
-Aint It Cool News gave it 2.5 out of 5 and wrote "This is easily the most mundane and haphazardly constructed of the Enterprise season openers."
+Aint It Cool News gave it 2.5 out of five, and wrote: "This is easily the most mundane and haphazardly constructed of the Enterprise season openers."
 Michelle Erica Green of TrekNation said she was of a "double mind" about "The Xindi" as there were both good and bad elements.
 She praised the action sequences, the make-up and McHattie as the alien foreman.
 Green enjoyed the twist at the end with the Xindi homeworld being already destroyed, and felt that the Xindi species could be interesting if developed well.
 She wondered if the writers had learned at all from past mistakes, as the show was still not doing a good job with the dramatic tension among characters.
 She said the guest Xindi was given "more personality, wit and depth than any of these new semi-regulars" and feared the MACO's would not get the character development they would need, as it still had not happened for Mayweather after two seasons.